 Clearly, the hefty costs come through the retailer.

 Audicus’s hearing aids are around 75% more affordable than the average set bought through a retailer.
-Without a brick and mortar store or overpriced audiologist to line the pockets of, the price is able to decrease to a rate more comfortable for most consumers.
-Without falling into the trap of “too good to be true,” Audicus hearing aids maintain the quality of product sought by purchasers and offer on demand support as well as quick turnaround of processing.
+Without a brick-and-mortar store or overpriced audiologist to line the pockets, the price is able to decrease to a rate more comfortable for most consumers.
+Without falling into the trap of “too good to be true,” Audicus hearing aids maintain the quality of product sought by purchasers and offer on-demand support as well as a quick turnaround of processing.

 Next time you question the price of your hearing aid, question the source instead of the product!